skx/mpd-web/README.md

 * Move to the next track.
 * Move to the previous track.
 * Stop playback, and restart it.
+* Show the current playlist, and allow jumping to specific songs within it.

 ## Rational